|Me with my kids. |

 Duncan is autistic and helping him and my family to deal with that is a big part of my life.
 I'm a supporter of Autism Speaks, a charity to help raise funds and awareness about this condition, and hopefully help out all these kids who struggle every day with this condition.

-I'm also very passionate about health and fitness, especially for people who are getting into their middle-aged years (I'm nearly 50 myself).
-I keep active with obstacle course racing (I've done at least two a year for several years and have four on my race schedule for this year already), and am looking forward to doing my first Tough Mudder later this spring.
+I'm also very passionate about health and fitness, especially for people who are getting into their middle-aged years (I'm 50 myself).
+I follow a Paleo-type diet, and like to keep active with obstacle course racing (I've done at least two a year for several years and don't plan to stop any time soon).
 I keep everyone updated on all my activities and help other middle-aged folks to get their mojo back via nutrition, movement, and obstacle course racing at Mudlife Crisis.
 Check it out!

 I'm a computer geek by trade and somewhat by nature, but I also love the outdoors, reading, history, sports (I'm a big Notre Dame football and Columbus Crew fan), health and fitness, and a whole host of other stuff.